jpilet/anemomind/README.md

     libboost-thread-dev, libboost-dev
   * The following packages, used by POCO: libssl-dev, ~~unixodbc-dev, libmysqlclient-dev,~~ libkrb5-dev
-  * The following pacakges, used by Ceres: libeigen3-dev libsuitesparse-dev libcsparse2.2.3 libcxsparse2.2.3
+  * The following packages, used by Ceres: libeigen3-dev libsuitesparse-dev libcsparse2.2.3 libcxsparse2.2.3
   * Used by Armadillo: liblapack-dev, libblas-dev, libatlas3-base.
 See this page for help setting it up: http://danielnouri.org/notes/2012/12/19/libblas-and-liblapack-issues-and-speed,-with-scipy-and-ubuntu/
   * Armadillo